Berkeley-MDes/tdf-fa23-divyasrinivasan2/weekly-reports/Week-8-1016-Digital-Ecosystem.md

-# Week 7 -10/16 - Digital Ecosystem #
+# Week 8 -10/16 - Digital Ecosystem #

 Phew!
-This was a looong week with a lot of deadlines.
+This was a long week with a lot of deadlines.
 I'm really proud of my team and how things came together!
 We were able to get the full robotic wire sculpting vision made reality.

 A few things I learnt along the way:
 - We purchased the Wire Feeder online and it was small but mighty!
 We hooked it up to a DC power supply with 5V and it worked very well with 1/32'' wire.